An Admissions Counselor

-Advance your career as a manager or corporate leader with this fully online bachelor’s degree in business program designed for working adults.
+Advance your career as a manager or corporate leader with this fully online Bachelor of Science in Business program designed for working adults.
 Gain skills you can use on the job in areas including accounting, business strategy, communication, computer skills, economics, business ethics, finance, global business, leadership, management, marketing, data analysis, and teamwork and cultural diversity.

 The bachelor’s in business curriculum gives you a broad foundation in liberal arts and sciences and the knowledge you need to create effective business strategies and achieve measurable results for your employer.
 Coursework teaches you how to read corporate financial statements, analyze business data, create marketing plans, communicate in the workplace, and collaborate with others to complete real-world projects.

-If you’re looking for an exceptionally flexible way to earn your bachelor’s degree, this fully online BS in Business program offers maximum transfer credit, 8-week online business courses, and independent study with credit by exam options.
+If you’re looking for an exceptionally flexible way to earn your bachelor’s degree, this fully online BS in Business program offers maximum transfer credit and 8-week online business courses.
 The program is accredited by the International Accreditation Council for Business Education (IACBE).

 Finance, General Accounting, General Business, Logistics Management, Management of Human Resources, Marketing

 A typical BS degree holder will earn $1.19 million over their working lifetime—more than twice as much as a typical high school graduate (Source: The Hamilton Project)

 The unemployment rate is three times lower for those with a bachelor’s degree than for those without (Source: BLS)

 773,800 jobs in the business and financial sector are expected to be added to the economy by 2026 (Source: BLS)